 D Aldosterone decreases Na + reabsorption and K + secretion in the cortical collecting ducts.

-E Aldosterone increases Na + secretion and K + reabsorption in the cortical collecting ducts.
+E Aldosterone increases Na + reabsorption and K + secretion in the proximal tubule.